 20th Aug: 'Billingham Town Centre' 'Folklore festival, Cleveland.

 27th August: Rimini, Italy.
-From Bootleg: BlackJack Davy; Sails of Silver; Alison Gross; Let Her Go Down; Barnets Fair; Long Lankin; Royal Forrester; Longbone; Bach Goes Limerick; Little Sir Hugh; Gone to America
+(Bootleg): BlackJack Davy; Sails of Silver; Alison Gross; Let Her Go Down; Barnet's Fair; Long Lankin; Royal Forester; Longbone; Bach Goes Limerick; Little Sir Hugh; Gone to America; Thomas the Rhymer; Cam Ye O'er Frae France; All Around My Hat; Gaudete; Jigs.

 Australian Tour??
 One mention of it but no evidence.